Assetto Corsa Car Setup Guide

 Lower values allow the car to turn in faster, but too low and the car will feel twitchy until the power or coast locks engage.
 Higher values resist turn-in to make it more stable, but too high and you get slower cornering, override the power and coast locks to have permanently locked wheels, or get a jerky transition to the power or coast locks when there is a slight moment of unlocked wheels before the lock re-engages.
 Like differential coast, you should avoid limiting the car's turning by keeping this value low, but it is not important to set this to minimum, so setting this one or two clicks from the minimum works to make the car less twitchy.

-You want to be able to take turns as fast as possible, so the front should be as high as possible and rear as low as you can get away with without having the rear slide out from high speed turning.
-You should also consider more camber, lower differential settings, and softer suspension because those can limit turning no matter how much downforce you have.
+You want to be able to take turns as fast as possible, so the front should be as high as possible and rear as low as you can get away with without having the rear slide out from turning at speed.
+You should also consider more camber and softer front suspension because those settings can limit turning no matter how much downforce you have.
 You can usually get away with front splitters being at maximum, but front wings on the open-wheel cars need to be balanced so you do not turn more than you need and create unnecessary drag.
-A good rear wing angle depends on how back-heavy the car is, and good angles can wildly vary between 4 to 20 degrees.
+A higher front angle will have to be balanced with a higher rear angle, so you end up stacking drag.
+A good rear wing angle depends on how back-heavy the car is, and good angles can wildly vary.
+You should also avoid abrupt steering to reduce the need for high angles.
 Middle settings are a good starting point for most cars.

 Cars have a built-in computer called an engine control unit (ECU) to automate and optimize various aspects of the car's components that would otherwise be difficult to manually control without sacrificing performance.
 However, the ECU does not always know what you want, so you can adjust settings as needed.